-It placed its ear to the ground and grinned broadly upon hearing the rumbling.
-Throwing the partially plucked pideotto to the ground, it moved in the direction of the rumbling.
+It placed its ear to the ground and grinned upon hearing the rumbling.
+Throwing the partially plucked pidgeotto to the ground, it began tracking.

 The three humans and Firebrand looked over the figure Onix had carved into the ground.

-"There's only one pokémon that looks like that-"
+Vander nodded.
+"There's only one pokémon I know that looks like that-"

-Something slammed into the ground above them, cutting Vander off.
-Successive hits began shaking the cavern and created a small shower of soil from the ceiling.
+Something slammed into the ground above them.
+Successive hits shook the cavern and created a small shower of soil from the ceiling.

-Firebrand was thrown off balance and her flame was bright yellow and double normal size.
+Firebrand was thrown off balance and her swollen flame turned bright yellow.
 She remembered this situation.

 "It's here!"
 Earl quickly grabbed a lantern.
 "We have to check on the eggs!"
-He stumbled down the tunnel Marsha had come from earlier.
+He stumbled down the tunnel Marsha had come from.

 The shaking stopped moments later and Marsha turned to Onix with wide eyes.
 "Can you lead us out of here?"

-Once the bags were packed Firebrand donned Earl's backpack and they followed Onix through on of the other tunnels.
+Once Firebrand donned Earl's backpack they followed Onix through one of the tunnels.

-Firebrand felt claustrophobic in the tunnels as Onix took up most of the space in front of them.
+Firebrand felt claustrophobic.
+Onix took up most of the space in front of them.
 Without him they would all be trapped underground.
 Her flame and Marsha's lantern were their only light sources.